Let’s Talk 800-627-3917

 In terms of basic design, all pallet racking systems are constructed using pallets, sometimes known as “skids.”
 Depending on the vertical height available in the given facility space and the safety codes that are attached to it, pallet racking systems consist of various horizontal rows of pallets stacked atop one another.
 The height between each horizontal row is determined by factors such as the sizes of the items stored, the ability for industrial vehicles, like forklifts, to access the pallets, and the amount of provided aisle space reserved alongside the system.

-Although there are numerous pallet racking design options available, some of which are customizable depending upon the abilities of the pallet racking manufacturer, Logistics Bureau reports that there remains a handful of classic designs:
+Although there are numerous pallet rack design options available, some of which are customizable depending upon the abilities of the pallet racking manufacturer, Logistics Bureau reports that there remains a handful of classic designs:

 • Selective Pallet Racking: The most common pallet racking system, selective offers a generous amount of accessibility when compared to other configurations supporting the first in, first out (FIFO) model.
 Generally, these designs are recommended to operations whose number of pallets is substantially lower than its stored SKUs.
 It’s an especially solid system for those who deal with changing inventory rotations, thus needing constant access to the pallets.
 Also, this system is particularly promising for operations that stack inventory at lower levels.
 Storage utilization: 90%